ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 test cases are run, their results are tallied into simple pass and fail metrics with a bit of metadata for failing test cases such as line numbers and names of test cases.

+Ceedling and Unity work together to both automatically run your test cases and tally up all the results.

 ### Sample test case output